fhirbase/fhirbase-plv8/README.md

 ## Features

-* resources versioning
-* CRUD operations on resources
+* CRUD on resources with history
-* search operations
-* optional indexing (to speedup search)
+* search operations with optional indexing (to speedup search)
-* history
-* tags operations
 * transaction
+* TODO: meta operations

 ## Installation